❄️ Latest: Snowflake customers — Learn how to connect Snowflake to everything! ❄️

 --relay kafka > kafka.ticket

 The Ockam Node for Amazon MSK is a streamlined way to provision a managed Ockam Node within your private AWS VPC.
+If you'd prefer the ability to deploy your Ockam Node yourself (for example on an existing machine or in a container) jump to our instructions on how to run an Ockam Node manually.

 To deploy the node that will allow Snowflake to reach your Kafka broker visit the Ockam Node for Amazon MSK listing in the AWS Marketplace, and click the Continue to Subscribe button, and then Continue to Configuration.